jlewicki/tree_state_machine/README.md

  ### <a name="state-keys"></a>Identifying states

  Each state in the tree is uniquely identified by a `StateKey`.
 This key can be optionally assigned when defining the node for the state.
-If left unassigned a key will automaically be created, using the type name of the `TreeState` subclass returned by the `createState` function.
+If left unassigned a key will automatically be created, using the type name of the `TreeState` subclass returned by the `createState` function.
+A `StateKey` can always be created using `StateKey.named` and assigned explicitly to a node if that is preferred.

  An error is thrown if duplicate keys are found while building the state tree.
-Therefore, if keys are left unassigned while defining the tree, a different `TreeState` subclass must be used for each node in the tree with an unassigned key to ensure uniqueness.
+Therefore, if keys are left unassigned while defining the tree, in order to ensure uniqueness, a different `TreeState` subclass must be used for each node in the tree with an unassigned key.

  ## Creating a state machine